-Tomato Passata, known as Tomato Puree in America, is pureed strained tomatoes that is sold in tall bottles.
+Tomato Passata is pureed strained uncooked tomatoes that is sold in tall bottles.
 It’s 100% tomato, no additives or flavourings.
 It’s smoother than crushed tomatoes and makes gorgeous thick tomato based sauces.

 Traditionally in Italy, it’s made at the end of summer when tomatoes are ripe and juicy, then the passata is bottled and stored to be used throughout the year until the next tomato season.

-Tomato passata is thinner and less intense flavoured than tomato paste which has a thicker consistency and is more sour.
+- Tomato paste – Passata is thinner and less intense flavoured than tomato paste which has a thicker consistency and is more sour.